-Table~\ref{tbl:feature_dp} shows the ``globally important'' features (marked in pink) in the GENERAL0 defect prediction models.
+Table~\ref{tbl:feature_dp} shows the ``globally important'' features (marked in pink) in the STABILIZER0 defect prediction models.
 We observe that only three out of 21 features are important in predicting defects.
 Among these three features, (a) two are experience based metrics; (b) one is change related metric.
 We analyzed the decisions made by our model to differentiate between a defective and non-defective entry to generate recommendations for the community of 756 Github projects studied here\footnote{Note: the features which are important in predicting defects are based on the analysis of 756 studied here.
-So the feature generalization is applicable for these projects only.}
+So the conclusions generated are applicable for these projects only.}

 \bi \item The presence of {\em age} in the model suggests: {\bf review codes which are changed more often.
-The frequently a file is changed, the more problematic it can become.} \item The presence of {\em exp} (experience) in our models lets us make the following recommendation: {\bf minimize the use of amateurs dabbling around the codebase in areas that are unfamiliar to them}. \item {\em rexp} (recent developer experience) as an important feature suggests: {\bf review codes more thoroughly when the changes are made by developers not familiar with the latest changes}. \ei
+The frequently a file is changed, the more problematic it can become.} \item The presence of {\em exp} (experience) in our models lets us make the recommendation: {\bf minimize the use of amateurs dabbling around the codebase in areas that are unfamiliar to them}. \item {\em rexp} (recent developer experience) as an important feature suggests: {\bf review codes more thoroughly when the changes are made by developers not familiar with the latest changes}. \ei

-\subsection{Project health estimation:}
+\subsubsection{Project health estimation:}

 Table~\ref{tbl:feature_ph} shows the features which are ``globally important'' (marked in pink) for each of the seven project health estimation goals explored in this study.
 Each row in the table represents a predictor variable (13 variables as suggested by prior work (see \S~\ref{sec:data})), while each column represents one goal (seven goals in total).
 For each goal, we ask which features in practice are useful when we estimate project health.
 In this study, using the 1200 projects (from the group of 1628 projects) selected for training, we only find one to three features out of 13 are important.